-This is the traditional strategy for doing missions, whereby missionaries are sent to a nation, people group, or culture outside their own.
-Example: A North American missionary agency sending and supporting a North American missionary to Eastern Europe.
+Cross-Cultural Missions.
+This is the traditional strategy for doing missions, whereby missionaries are sent to a nation, people group, or culture outside their own; it works through missionaries that are foreign to the people group in which they are ministering.

-The Church has a long and glorious history of cross-cultural missions.
-The apostle Paul was a cross-cultural missionary in that he went outside his own people, the Jews, and outside his own country, Israel, and preached the Gospel to the Gentiles.
+The church has a long and glorious history of cross-cultural missions.
+The Apostle Paul was a cross-cultural missionary in that he went outside his own people (the Jews) and outside his own country (Israel) and preached the gospel to the Gentiles.
 William Carey and Amy Carmichael in India, Hudson Taylor in China, and David Livingstone in Africa are all examples of cross-cultural missionaries.

-How then will they call on Him in whom they have not believed?
+“How then will they call on Him in whom they have not believed?
 How will they believe in Him whom they have not heard?
 And how will they hear without a preacher?
 How will they preach unless they are sent?
-Just as it is written, ‘How beautiful are the feet of those who bring good news of good things!'
+Just as it is written, ‘How beautiful are the feet of those who bring good news of good things!’”
 (NASB)